BlaxBerry333/venomous_app_admin/admin_server/README.md

 # install new package
 # 1. update admin_server/requirements.txt
-# 2. run "make clean-all" in the root directory of the project
+# 2. run "make build" in the root directory of the project
-# 3. run "make build" in the root directory of the project
+# 3. run "make setup" in the root directory of the project
-# 4. run "make setup" in the root directory of the project
+# 4. run "make start-all" in the root directory of the project

 # create admin superuser